 - Clear Ownership – The LLC Operating Agreement clarifies each member’s ownership interest and details the exact rights and responsibilities of each Member within the company.

-Best Way to Draft a Delaware LLC Operating Agreement
+Best Way to Get a Delaware LLC Operating Agreement

-Members in a Delaware LLC have several options to consider when it comes to drafting an LLC Operating Agreement.
-LLC Members typically either prepare an Operating Agreement themselves or hire an attorney.
-Both options come with their own set of pros and cons, however, there is a third option to consider.
+Delaware LLC owners have several options when it comes to drafting an LLC Operating Agreement.
+Some of the options come with their own set of pros and cons, however, there is another option to consider.

 Option 1.)
 Draft Your Own Operating Agreement